PCT Investors Have Opportunity to Lead PureCycle Technologies, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-18, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PureCycle Technologies, Inc. ("PureCycle" or the "Company") (NASDAQ: PCT).
+LOS ANGELES, Oct.
+19, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against PureCycle Technologies, Inc. ("PureCycle" or the "Company") (NASDAQ: PCT).

 Class Period: August 8, 2023 – September 13, 2023